Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

-What is the treatment for blepharitis and blepharoconjunctivitis?
+What is the treatment for blepharitis, blepharoconjunctivitis and styes?

 - Warm compresses: Hold a warm compress over closed eyelids for ten minutes.
 This heats the skin and softens the oil and debris along the eyelid margins.

-- Lid scrubs: Baby shampoo scrubs or an eyelid scrub can help soothe the inflamed area.
+- Lid scrubs: Baby shampoo scrubs or an eyelid scrub such as OCuSOFT eyelid scrub can help soothe the inflamed area.
 Gently scrub the eyelid margins with a cotton ball or washcloth and baby shampoo.
 Aim for the base of the eyelashes.
 Scrubbing the eyelids lowers the amount of bacteria present and removes old skin and debris.

 - Occasional antibiotic: Occasionally, there is an infection associated which may require an oral or topical antibiotic.